pypa/hatch/COMMANDS.rst

 to help populate fields.
 You can also specify things like the readme format and which CI service files to create.
 All options override the config file.

+By default a virtual env will be created in the project directory and will install the project locally so any edits will auto-update the installation.
-You can also locally install the created project in a virtual env using the optional argument or the --env option.
+You can also locally install the created project in other virtual envs using the --env option.

 Here is an example using an unmodified config file:

 .. code-block:: bash

-    $ hatch new my-app
+    $ hatch new -ne my-app
     Created project `my-app`
     $ tree --dirsfirst my-app
     my-app